nchase/css/cases-balance-internationalization.md

 ## 1. The Boxes.
 Look At The Boxes.

 Whenever you're looking to improve some CSS, start by drawing the boxes to the screen.
-What you want to see is balance and box paints that represent the elements as the user would see them on the screen.
+Also look to your elements's padding - anything that takes up space or affects document _flow_ as defined in CSS 2.1.[^1]  What you want to see is balance and box paints that represent the elements as the user would see them on the screen.

 What you don't want to see is 'deflated' elements or otherwise off-balance elements that do not reflect what the user sees.
 This usually points to problems